xantari/PinCab.Configurator/readme.md

 4. Validates screen configuration is compatible
 	a.
 No screens with negative coordinates
 	b.
 Playfield is screen 1 and set as primary
 	c.
-DMD Size calculations are 4:1 ratio (just a warning, some DMD's are not 4:1 like the sega DMD's, and the other strange ones like the TMNT / Dataeast ones)
+DMD Size calculations are 4:1 ratio (just a warning, some DMD's are not 4:1 like the sega DMD's, and the other unique ones like the TMNT / Dataeast ones)
 	d.
 Ensure all monitors set to 100% Scaling (no DPI scaling)
 5. Generates FFMPeg commands to capture the screens and output them to a .MP4 file
 6. Predefined labels for Playfield, DMD, Backglass, Topper, and Apron displays